Peter Cushing: Hammer Frankenstein films

 During a brief quiet period following Cushing's television work, he read in trade publications about Hammer, a low-budget production company seeking to adapt Mary Shelley's horror novel Frankenstein into a new film.
 Cushing, who enjoyed the tale as a child, had his agent John Redway inform the company of Cushing's interest in playing the protagonist, Baron Victor Frankenstein.
 The studio executives were anxious to have Cushing; in fact, the Hammer co-founder James Carreras had been unsuccessfully courting Cushing for film roles in other projects even before his major success with Nineteen Eighty-Four.
 Cushing was about twenty years older than Baron Frankenstein as he appeared in the original novel, but that did not deter the filmmakers.
 Cushing was cast in the lead role of The Curse of Frankenstein (1957), marking the first of twenty-two films he made for Hammer.
 He later said that his career decisions entailed selecting roles where he knew that he would be accepted by the audience.
 "Who wants to see me as Hamlet?
 Very few.
 But millions want to see me as [Baron] Frankenstein, so that's the one I do."
 The film critic Roger Ebert described Cushing's work in the Hammer films: "[Cushing is] the one in all those British horror films, standing between Vincent Price and Christopher Lee.
 His dialog usually runs along the lines of, 'But good heavens, man!
 The person you saw has been dead for more than two centuries!

-Unlike Frankenstein (1931) produced by Universal, the Hammer films revolved mainly around Victor Frankenstein, rather than his monster.
+Unlike the 1931 Frankenstein produced by Universal, the Hammer films revolved mainly around Victor Frankenstein, rather than his monster.
 The screenwriter Jimmy Sangster wrote the protagonist as an ambitious, egotistical and coldly intellectual scientist who despised his contemporaries.
 Unlike the character from the novel and past film versions, Cushing's Baron Frankenstein commits vicious crimes to attain his goals, including the murder of a colleague to obtain a brain for his creature.
 The Curse of Frankenstein also featured Christopher Lee, who played Frankenstein's monster.
 Cushing and Lee became extremely close friends, and remained so for the rest of Cushing's life.
 They first met on the set of the film, where Lee was still wearing the monster make-up prepared by Phil Leakey.
 Hammer Studios' publicity department put out a story that when Cushing first encountered Lee without the make-up on, he screamed in terror.